LizKodjo/Admin-Panel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About My Project

-My project is a panel for companies with employees.

-To update the database, user must be logged in.
+Using Laravel, I created my project is an application used to store information of companies and their employees.

-User should be able to creat, view, update and delete data.
+A logged in user should be able to create, view, update and delete data.

 If the user is not logged in, they would just be able to view a list of the companies and employees.